What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 1. Pour 20 g of crushed stevia leaves with a glass of alcohol.

-2. Place the container in a dark place, let it brew for 24 hours.
+2. Place the container in a dark place and let it brew for 24 hours.
 Filter.

 3. Heat the tincture in a steam bath for half an hour, avoiding boiling.
-This measure allows you to reduce the concentration of alcohol.
+This measure allows you to reduce the alcohol concentration.

 Just 1/4 teaspoon of this extract can replace a glass of sugar.

-Add 40 drops to tea when starting a cold, during epidemics (to strengthen immunity).
+Add 40 drops to tea when a cold begins, during epidemics (to strengthen the immune system).

-Prepare an infusion of stevia (see recipe above) and simmer it over low heat until it reaches the consistency of a thick syrup.
+Prepare a stevia infusion (see recipe above) and simmer it over low heat until it reaches the consistency of a thick syrup.

-To check the readiness of the product, you need to drop a small amount of it on a plate: if the syrup does not spread, it is ready.
+To check the readiness of the product, you need to drop a small amount onto a plate: if the syrup does not spread, it is ready.

 Powder

-Dried stevia leaves grind into powder and pour into a glass container for storage.
+Grind the dried stevia leaves into powder and pour into a glass container for storage.

-Stevia powder is made from the dried leaves of the plant.
+Stevia powder is prepared from the dried leaves of the plant.

 A glass of sugar replaces only 1.5 teaspoons of powder.